ReSwift/ReSwift/Docs/Getting Started Guide.md

 Reducers are the **only place** in which you should **modify** application state.
 Reducers take the current application state and an action then return the new transformed application state.
 We recommend to provide many small reducers that each handle a subset of your application state.

-You can do this by implementing a top-level reducer that conforms to the `Reducer` protocol.
+You can do this by implementing a top-level function that matches the `Reducer` signature.
 This reducer will then call individual reducer functions for each different part of the app state, according to their areas of responsibility.

 Here's an example in which we construct a new state by calling sub-reducers with different sub-states: